nubenunca/Jomchores/README.md

 # Characteristics of the project.

 The application serves both for the registration of people who are looking for services and for those who want to offer their services.
-Furthermore there is a ‘hidden’ administrator view which is accessed with the following hash:

-/#/log-in

-The administrator email address is: admin@jomchores.com The password is: jomchores123

-When you log in you will see a table with all the registered workers and you have the option to remove them.

 # Mock up
 https://www.figma.com/design/sJ1N9ynEM7mgoLD2LjwkyT/LIMA?node-id=0-1&t=cASZ0rCEQNUTxJnf-0